Deltares/iMOD-Documentation/_sources/qgis_user_manual.rst.txt

     The Time series widget and map canvas for a mesh.

+.. note:: A known issue with a multiple monitor setup is that the grid behind the plot might be plotted way off.
+  See the :ref:`known issues section <plot_axis_off>` for more info and how to fix this.

 |cross-section| Cross-section
 -----------------------------
 The cross-section widget allows you to draw cross-sections of both mesh and raster data.